akasprzok/peat/.github/WORKFLOWS.md

   - Uses `govulncheck` to scan for known vulnerabilities
   - Checks both direct and indirect dependencies
   - Runs weekly to catch newly discovered vulnerabilities

-- **Dependency Review**
-  - Reviews dependencies in pull requests
-  - Fails on moderate or higher severity issues
-  - Only runs on pull requests

 - **CodeQL Analysis**
   - Performs semantic code analysis